mrshll1001/1023-testing_debugging/01_blackbox.md

 [<- Back home](index)

 This exercise is designed to get you familiar with Blackbox Testing.
-Through doing this you'll also be using JUnit and probably inside of Eclipse.
+Through doing this you'll also be using JUnit and probably be inside of Eclipse.
 If you don't use Eclipse and use another IDE, ask a demonstrator.
 They probably have a favourite IDE anyway and will be happy to help you get set up.

 As you should know from the lecture you definitely attended, Blackbox Testing is a form of Testing wherein you don't know anything about the structure of the code being Tested and thus cannot make changes.
 In Industry environments there'll likely be an automatic warning system when a test fails, and that code will be sent back to the development stage to fix.
 This exercise will try its best to give the feel of a Testing process in industry and research, but if you have any questions about why things are being done in a particular way, let us know; we like to be kept on our toes!
 It will also require you to pretend you cannot see some of the code for a bit.